cryptpad/documentation/dev_guide/setup.rst

    -  `git clone https://github.com/{YOUR_USER_NAME}/cryptpad.git`

--  Install the server dependencies with npm  and client dependencies with bower:
+-  Install the server dependencies with npm and client dependencies with bower(if version 5.3.0 and below):

 .. code:: bash

    cd cryptpad
    npm install
+   # version 5.4.0 and above
+   npm run install:components
+   # OR version 5.3.0 and below
    bower install

 Configuration